Natib22/Pharmacy/README.md

    - Enables users to search for the availability of specific medicines.

 4. **Inventory Management (Authorized Users Only):**
-   - Authorized users can perform actions such as adding a new medicine, appending records.
+    - Add new medicine to the store
-   - Search for a patient in the system.
+    - Update a medicines price
-   - Delete patient records.
-   - Update the price of medicines.
+    - Delete a medicine from the store

 5. **Exit:**
    - Provides an option to exit the system.